Paintersrp/hyprpal/README.md

               target: active
 ```

 Place the configuration at `~/.config/hyprpal/config.yaml` to align with the provided systemd unit. `layout.sidecarDock` enforces a width between 10–50% of the monitor; values below 10% are rejected during config loading.
 The daemon automatically reloads when this file changes and still honors `SIGHUP` (e.g. `systemctl --user reload hyprpal`) for manual reloads.
+Runtime flags such as `--dispatch=socket|hyprctl`, `--dry-run`, and `--log-level` let you adjust behavior without editing the config file.

 ## Makefile targets